SkaaBroach853/ClubOS/README.md

 ### 4. 🧪 Standalone Custom Agent Configurator
 The **Settings ⚙️ Panel** isn't just for an API key.
 It contains a fully functional Custom Agent creator.
-You can create your own specialized assistants (e.g. a "Code-of-Conduct Enforcer"), assign them specific JSON outputs, colors, and system instructions, and they immediately weave into your batch-generation flows indefinitely stored on `localStorage`.
+You can create your own specialized assistants (e.g., a "Code-of-Conduct Enforcer"), assign them specific JSON outputs, colors, and system instructions, and they immediately weave into your batch-generation flows indefinitely stored on `localStorage`.

 ### 5. 🕹️ Arcade Break (Mini-Games)
 Since managing communities is stressful, ClubOS directly embeds flawlessly optimized **HTML5 Canvas Games**: